rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 \end{tabular}
 \end{center}

+\begin{tcolorbox}[breakable, enhanced, colback=GbBg00, title=Example, colframe=GbFg3, coltitle=GbBg00, fonttitle=\bfseries]
-Thus if $X$ were a public input constraint from a public variant trace table, we can visualize that the value $w$ from the witness computed value will be constrained as follows:
+If $X$ were a public input constraint from a public variant trace table, we can visualize that the value $w$ from the witness computed value will be constrained as follows:
 $$
 \begin{array}{rl}
 F_{GC}^{\plonkm}: \Eqn &= A \times Q_l + B \times Q_r + C \times Q_o + A \times B \times Q_m + Q_c + PI \\